 There is a narrative in modern society that casts shade on anyone who does not agree with or condone the LGBT community and its non-expedient behavior.
 It’s true that among their detractors, there is a vast mixture of those who are blindly intolerant and hurtful, and those who are compassionate and caring.
 It’s my belief based on observation and research that the former category is a mere fragment of the latter, and that the majority of proponents of straight behavior are loving, principled individuals.

-Nevertheless, to be openly opposed to homosexuality and other aberrant sexual in our current cultural puts one at risk of being labeled homophobic, a hater, intolerant.
-These unfair labels completely distract from the facts that, not only does the Bible give clear instruction against this behavior, but so does science.
+Nevertheless, to be openly opposed to homosexuality and other aberrant sexual behavior in our current cultural climate puts one at risk of being labeled “homophobic”, a “hater”, “intolerant”, etc. These unfair labels completely distract from the facts that, not only does the Bible give clear instruction against this behavior, but so does science.

-If you’re interested in some scholarly reading regarding sexual orientation, gender identity, and the mental health outcomes, and social stress of sexuality, I highly recommend this study on Sexuality and Gender conducted by world renowned Johns Hopkins University scientists Dr. Lawrence S. Mayer and Dr. Paul R. McHugh.
+If you’re interested in some scholarly reading regarding sexual orientation, gender identity, and the mental health outcomes, and social stress of sexuality, I highly recommend this study on Sexuality and Gender conducted by world-renowned Johns Hopkins University scientists Dr. Lawrence S. Mayer and Dr. Paul R. McHugh.
 It was published in the fall 2016 edition of The New Atlantis Journal.
-It is a meta-analysis of data from over 200 peer-reviewed studies regarding “sexual orientation” and “gender identity.”
-It was and is, far and away, the most objective, exhaustive and comprehensive study on the topic to date.
+It’s a meta-analysis of data from over 200 peer-reviewed studies regarding “sexual orientation” and “gender identity.”
+It was and is, far and away, the most objective, exhaustive, and comprehensive study on the topic to date.

 However, if you’re not into deep reading, here are some important highlights from the paper…